-Third-party extended warranty costs don’t have the marked-up price the dealership options may have, and you may have more room to negotiate your price.
-Also, extended warranties from the dealership have the potential to be wrapped into the auto loan for your new car, which means you’ll be paying interest on it.
-Warranty companies like Toco offer comprehensive plans for an affordable monthly price.
+Third-party extended warranties rarely have the marked-up prices of dealership options, and you may have more room to negotiate.
+Also, extended warranties from the dealership have the potential to be wrapped into the auto loan on your new car, meaning that you’ll pay interest on them.

 Look For Flexibility

 When we say that third-party extended warranties are more flexible, we mean in both coverage and eligibility.

 Endurance, for example, has six tiers of coverage ranging from bumper-to-bumper to powertrain protection.
 Within each tier, there are several contract options that are customizable to your vehicle.
 While most independent extended warranty providers have similar options, that’s not true of plans from most dealerships.

 Most cars are eligible for an extended warranty through a third-party provider.
 In general, these companies protect new and used cars, even if your car is well past 100,000 miles.

 Oftentimes at the dealership, you can only purchase an extended warranty if the car is still under its bumper-to-bumper warranty.
 As we explained, this may only last for your first three years of ownership.

 When considering an extended warranty plan, check that the plan is transferable and look out for the following benefits: